SCNetwork/editorjs-parser/README.md

 const markup = parser.parseBlock(block);
 ```

-**NOTE:** HTML markup in code blocks are already sanitized and ready to be send to browser.
+**NOTE:** HTML markup in code blocks are already sanitized and ready to be sent to browser.
 You don't have to do anything.

 **NOTE:** Code blocks are compatible with [highlight.js](https://github.com/highlightjs/highlight.js/)